Our friendly, highly-trained experts are here to help

 Sophie worked for us from 2011 through 2014 while completing double majors in finance and chemistry at CU.
 She relocated to the Baltimore area upon landing the job she aimed for with that pair of degrees; she now works in finance for a major pharmaceutical company.

 Jarad worked for us in 2011.
 He played a few games of minor league pro hockey before deciding it was time to stop chasing the dream.
 He apprenticed in plumbing.
 Since then he founded, owns and operates a successful construction company.

 Ksusha started with us in 2014.
 She finished her Bachelors Degree at CU, while working with us through early 2021.
-Ksusha is currently managing a medical research lab at CU.
-As a pre-med student, she'll return to school eventually to pursue research in growing human replacement limbs and organs.
+Ksusha is currently working on her masters degree.
+As a pre-med student, her goal is to advance research in growing human replacement limbs and organs.

 Nick worked for us from Summer of 2019 though mid 2021 while finishing his Masters Degree in electrical and architectural engineering at CU.
 He landed an excellent position months before graduation in his chosen field.
 For some crazy reason he chose that over Rocket Skate.
 We're still confused by this choice.

 Rose was a huge part of Rocket Skate, working with the team for just shy of seven years.
 She finished her studies at CU earning a Bachelors Degree just in time for the world to be derailed by Covid.
 This benefited us by her presence for most of an extra year.
 Though sad to see her go, I'm excited for her choice to seek a career in publishing and hopeful she realizes her potential as an excellent editor.

 You might remember Maris for her unfiltered, very-dry sense of humor.
 (She's very funny once you figure it out).
 After two years at Rocket Skate, she's headed to Trine University in Indiana to begin her journey toward her M.D.
 She'll also continue skating as a member of the Trine Synchro Team.